MariaQ93/Software-Engineering-Team-Project/README.md

 Deployment Model: Transformed the FR1,FR2,FR3,FR8 into a deployment model.

-src/: Source code of the project. docs/: Documentation and meeting notes. design/: Design artifacts including UML diagrams and mockups. tests/: Test cases and testing documentation.

 Running the Project:
   Download src files. compile it and run it.